Grimes: Relationships

 From 2007 to 2010, Grimes was in an on-and-off relationship with Devon Welsh, then lead vocalist of Majical Cloudz.
 The two met in 2007 at a first-year dorm party while studying at McGill University.
 From 2012 to 2018, Grimes was in a relationship with electronic musician Jaime Brooks, who supported her on the Visions Tour performing as Elite Gymnastics.

 In 2018, Grimes began a relationship with business magnate Elon Musk.
-They met after discovering on Twitter that they had both independently made the same pun, relating to Rococo and the thought experiment Roko's basilisk.
+They met after discovering on Twitter that they had both independently made the same pun, combining the 18th-century art style Rococo and the thought experiment Roko's basilisk to create "Rococo's basilisk."
 In May 2020, Grimes gave birth to their son.
 Musk and Grimes originally gave the baby the name "X Æ A-12", which would have violated California regulations as it contained characters that are not in the modern English alphabet, which they then changed to "X Æ A-Xii".
 They have received criticism for choosing a name perceived to be impractical and difficult to pronounce.
 In 2021, they had a daughter via surrogacy.
-According to Grimes, Go Won, whom she collaborated in 2018 on Loona yyxy's music video for Love4eva, is her eldest son's godmother.
+According to Grimes, Go Won, with whom she collaborated in 2018 on Loona yyxy's music video for Love4eva, is her eldest son's godmother.

 Grimes and Musk "semi-separated" in September 2021.
 In January 2022, Grimes said of Musk: "I would probably refer to him as my boyfriend, but we're very fluid."
-Despite fluctuating relationship statuses, in March 2022 Grimes described Musk as her "best friend and the love of my life".
+Despite fluctuating relationship statuses, in March 2022 Grimes described Musk as her "best friend and the love of my life."
 In September 2023, it was reported that the couple had another son.
 Later that month, Grimes sued Musk over parental rights to their children in a California court.
 Musk allegedly fought to keep the hearing closed, asking for the documents to be sealed.

-From March 2024 to August 2025, Grimes was in a relationship with American DJ Anyma.
-In early 2025, after Musk was accused of performing a Nazi salute during Donald Trump's second inauguration, Grimes denounced Nazism and the "far alt-right" under intense pressure from her fans.
+In early 2025, after Musk was accused of performing a Nazi salute during Donald Trump's second inauguration, Grimes denounced Nazism and the "far alt-right."
 In February 2025, she criticised Musk for bringing their eldest son, X Æ A-Xii, to public events after he was photographed and filmed in the Oval Office.

+From March 2024 to August 2025, Grimes was in a relationship with Italian-American DJ Anyma.